-The most important starting point for getting found in local searches is your Google My Business (GMB) profile.
+The most important starting point for getting found in local searches is your Google My Business (GMB) profile, to be created with your Google account.
 When you search for your business on Google, your profile is what shows up in the knowledge panel, or the box on the right side of the search results page.

 It’s also the source of the information that shows up for your business in the map pack—the group of 3 listings at the top of organic search results—as well as your info that’s surfaced on Google Maps.

 Your first impression with potential customers isn’t just your website anymore: It can be your GMB profile.

 Websites used to get significant traffic from people who needed simple bits of info about a business, such as its address, phone number, testimonials, or photos of your single or multiple locations.

 Today, people don’t need to go to your site to get that information.
 Your name, address, and phone number are at the top of your profile.
 There’s also a gallery of images of your business, and customer reviews are aggregated right under your location information.
 Google even shows the most popular times for visiting your business.
 For many local businesses, people will decide to become customers without ever visiting your business’s website.

 Since potential customers will also be comparing you to your competitors, it’s vital that you complete and optimize your listing so you can make the best first impression and increase your chances of converting those users to customers.

 If you’ve already got a Google My Business account set up, skip ahead to the optimization section.
 If you haven’t, here’s how to claim your location in Google business listing.
 Please note that Google occasionally makes updates, so some of the wording may be a little different.
 Just follow these easy steps:

 - Go to google.com/business.